-This procedure is based on guidance on personal data breaches produced by the ICO.
+This procedure is based on guidance on personal data breaches produced by the Information Commissioner's Office (ICO).

-- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the DPO

-- The DPO will investigate the report, and determine whether a breach has occurred.
-To decide, the DPO will consider whether personal data has been accidentally or unlawfully:

-- Lost

-- Stolen

-- Destroyed

-- Altered

-- Disclosed or made available where it should not have been

-- o Made available to unauthorised people

-- The DPO will alert the Headteacher and the chair of governors

-- The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
-(Actions relevant to specific data types are set out at the end of this procedure)

-- The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen

-- The DPO will work out whether the breach must be reported to the ICO.
-This must be judged on a case-by-case basis.
-To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through:

-- Loss of control over their data

-- o Discrimination

-- Identify theft or fraud

-- o Financial loss

-- Unauthorised reversal of pseudonymisation (for example, key-coding)

-- o Damage to reputation

-- Loss of confidentiality

-- Any other significant economic or social disadvantage to the individual(s) concerned
+- On finding or causing a breach or potential breach, the staff member, governor or data processor must immediately notify the data protection officer (DPO) by email or telephone (see section 5 for details) - The DPO will investigate the report and determine whether a breach has occurred.
+To decide, the DPO will consider whether personal data has been accidentally or unlawfully: - ➤ Lost - Stolen - Destroyed - Altered - Disclosed or made available where it should not have been - ➤ Made available to unauthorised people - Staff and governors will co-operate with the investigation (including allowing access to information and responding to questions).
+The investigation will not be treated as a disciplinary investigation - If a breach has occurred or it is considered to be likely that is the case, the DPO will alert the Headteacher and the chair of governors - The DPO will make all reasonable efforts to contain and minimise the impact of the breach.
+Relevant staff members or data processors should help the DPO with this where necessary, and the DPO should take external advice when required (e.g. from IT providers).
+(See the actions relevant to specific data types at the end of this procedure) - The DPO will assess the potential consequences (based on how serious they are and how likely they are to happen) before and after the implementation of steps to mitigate the consequences - The DPO will work out whether the breach must be reported to the ICO and the individuals affected using the ICO's self-assessment tool - The DPO will document the decisions (either way), in case the decisions are challenged at a later date by the ICO or an individual affected by the breach.
+Documented decisions are stored electronically on Beeston Primary School's IT system - Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website, or through its breach report line (0303 123 1113), within 72 hours of the school's awareness of the breach.
+As required, the DPO will set out: - A description of the nature of the personal data breach including, where possible: - o The categories and approximate number of individuals concerned - o The categories and approximate number of personal data records concerned - > The name and contact details of the DPO - A description of the likely consequences of the personal data breach